Meneer-de-Bruin/WCT-API/apis/api-harvest_result_states_GET.rst

 ====== ==== ========

 | **states**
-| Is a list of all the states that a target can have, including the description of each specific state.
+| Is a list of all the states that a harvest result can have, including the description of each specific state.

 .. include:: descriptions/desc-state_harvest_result.rst